Top

 Although people don't want to learn a new navigational system, we've created our own anyway.

-Our site uses JavaScript for navigation and it doesn't degrade naturally for visitors who come with JavaScript turned off.
+Our site uses JavaScript for navigation.
+The JavaScript doesn't degrade naturally for visitors who come with JavaScript turned off.

 Our site uses sideways navigation (video).
 Here's a screen capture of another site with sideways navigation.